Cabbage stem flea beetle is a significant crop pest, which can devastate oilseed rape.

 UK crop losses due to cabbage stem flea beetle were estimated at 5.4% in 2016/17 equivalent to 31,000 ha-1 and as high as 15% for some counties.
 Losses in yield of up to 20% have been reported with farmers choosing to plough in the crop if damage is too great.

 This pest is becoming increasingly problematic since the withdrawal of neonicotinoid-based pesticides which were previously used for control.
-As such, growers and breeders of oilseed rape have expressed their concerns over this pest and what it could mean for the future of UK oilseed rape.
+As such, growers and breeders of oilseed rape have expressed their concerns over this pest and what it could mean for the future of UK oilseed rape, with a decline seen in UK cropping area of 35% between 2012 and 2019.

 The John Innes Centre has the benefit of an outstanding Entomology department which has allowed us to develop the first in house breeding population of cabbage stem flea beetles, enabling us to conduct research into their life-cycle and feeding preferences.